 Canada’s interactions with Asia have increased over the past few years.
-The government has described the Asian region as being full of new opportunities to expand Canada’s prosperity and as having immediate and profound implications for Canada.
-In the 2013 Throne Speech, the government committed itself to expanding trade with emerging markets in Asia through the Trans-Pacific Partnership, in addition to continued trade negotiations with countries including Japan, India and South Korea, with which the government has since completed a Free Trade Agreement.
+The Government of Canada has described the Asian Pacific as being full of new opportunities for the country’s prosperity and as having immediate and profound implications for Canada.

-During his trip to South Korea on March 11, 2014, Prime Minister Stephen Harper noted that much of the world’s economic growth over the next generation will be in Asia.
-The Canadian government has made Asia one of its top foreign policy priorities and an integral part of its trade agenda.
+The Government has made Asia one of its top foreign policy priorities and an integral part of its trade agenda.
 Canada’s engagement in the region focuses on:

 - Deepening relations with Asian partners

 - Regional security

 Canada has been increasing its trade relationships with Asian markets.
 The Canada-Korea Free Trade Agreement became the country’s first FTA with an Asian country as of January 1, 2015.
 In early 2016, International Trade Minister Chrystia Freeland signed the Trans-Pacific Partnership.
 In March 2018, Canada and ten other Asia-Pacific countries signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 Canada also has Foreign Investment Promotion and Protection Agreements (FIPAs) with China, Thailand and the Philippines.